nsg/docker-bash-deploy/README.md

 This is a quick just-for-fun bash script that deploys Docker containers to servers running Ubuntu 14.04 LTS.
 It is fully usable but quite untested.

+The script has two parts, the local script and a remote script that is installed on the remote systems.
+All needed dependencies (like docker, nginx, …) are installed by the script.
+The only local dependency is ssh (and make and git if you like to install this from source), so this will run on Linux, OS X, *BSD and so on...
+You need Linux on the server, and only Ubuntu 14.04 LTS is supported atm (this is easly extended).

 ## Install

 ```